Skip to main content

 Quarterback: It takes two

 Health is clearly a concern.
-Both Purdy (toe) and backup Mac Jones (knee) are dealing with injuries.
-But those issues are only helping to underscore the value of the 49ers’ 1-2 QB punch, which might be the strongest in the NFL.
+Purdy (toe) and backup Mac Jones (knee) are dealing with injuries.
+But those issues only underscore the value of the 49ers’ 1-2 QB punch, which might be the strongest in the NFL.
 (The quarterback room of Matthew Stafford and Jimmy Garoppolo in L.A. is also very good.)

-Purdy, who ranks No. 9 in expected points added (EPA) per play, has been more efficient (Y-axis) than Jones — who ranks No. 12.
+Purdy, who ranks No. 9 in expected points added (EPA) per play, has been more efficient (Y-axis) than Jones, No. 12.
 But what’s remarkable is the fact that the 49ers have a second QB knocking on the door of top-10 efficiency.

-That’s happening even amidst the slew of offensive injuries.
-Purdy, Jones, and coach Kyle Shanahan all deserve massive amounts of credit.
+That’s happening even amid the slew of offensive injuries.
+Purdy, Jones, and coach Kyle Shanahan deserve major credit.
 They’ve driven the most important position through huge adversity.
 Shanahan has tailored game plans to each QB’s style: Purdy is more explosive thanks to his mobility, while Jones is best when releasing the ball quickly to his first read.

 Running issues